-Continuing with our Why I Love Being a Young Mom series…
+Continuing with our Why I Love Being an Early Mama series...

-While we may have found ourselves isolated, alienated, from our non-parent friends, there comes a time when pregnancy news and belly photos finally start trickling into our Facebook news feeds.
-The people who had nothing in common with us 4 years ago are now knocking on our sub-culture’s door, wide-eyed and willing to listen.
+While we may have found ourselves isolated and alienated from our non-parent friends, there comes a time when pregnancy news and belly photos finally start trickling into our Facebook news feeds.
+The people who had nothing in common with us 4 years ago are now knocking on our sub-culture's door, wide-eyed and willing to listen.

 And I don't know about you, but I'm waiting to share my tips and tools.
 To offer sympathetic support in a realistic "I've Been There" way, because I was just there.
 To introduce them to my world.